aaronblythe/aaronblythe.github.io/data_science_portfolio.md

 [<img align="left" src="/images/portfolio/sentipy.PNG">](https://www.youtube.com/watch?v=H5xGwsJ76dw)

 In this project we mined twitter for tweets about the companies across the airline industry.
 We used indicators of where the tweet originated to plot the sentiment on a map.
 This was done in pure python, if I were to do this again, I would do this in a Jupyter notebook as opposed to multiple python scripts.
+Join us for a [walk thru](https://www.youtube.com/watch?v=H5xGwsJ76dw) of the thoughts behind the project.

-The code can be found at: https://gitlab.com/aaronblythe/sentipy/
+The code for [Sentipy](https://gitlab.com/aaronblythe/sentipy/) can be found at my [Gitlab page](https://gitlab.com/aaronblythe/).

 <br/>
 <br/>